Neronjust2017/MROLS/README.md

-# Meta-Conv-Net
+# Meta-Reweighting-with-Offline-Loss-Sequence

-This is the code for the paper:
-《Meta-Conv-Net: Learning to Weight Samples from Offline Loss Sequence》
+This is the code for the paper: 《Learning to Reweight Samples with Offline Loss Sequence》

 ## Setups
 The requiring environment is as bellow: